 Momentum indicators employ various formulas to measure price changes.
 RSI (a momentum indicator) compares the average price change of the advancing periods with the average change of the declining periods.
 On the IBM chart, RSI advanced from October to the end of November.
 During this period, the stock advanced from the upper 60s to the low 80s.
 When the stock traded sideways in the first half of December, RSI dropped rather sharply (blue lines).
 This consolidation in the stock was quite normal and actually healthy.
 From these lofty levels (near 70), flat price action would be expected to cause a decline in RSI (and momentum).
 If RSI were trading around 50 and the stock began to trade flat, the indicator would not be expected to decline.
 The green lines on the chart mark a period of sideways trading in the stock and in RSI.
 RSI started from a relatively median level, around 50.
 The subsequent flat price action in the stock also produced relatively flat price action in the indicator and it remains around 50.

-There are clearly many benefits to using leading indicators.
-Early signaling for entry and exit is the main benefit.
+There are many benefits to using leading indicators; most significantly, they allow for early signaling for entry and exit.
 Leading indicators generate more signals and allow more opportunities to trade.
 Early signals can also act to forewarn against a potential strength or weakness.
 Because they generate more signals, leading indicators are best used in trading markets.
 These indicators can be used in trending markets, but usually with the major trend, not against it.
 In a market that is trending up, the best use is to help identify oversold conditions for buying opportunities.
 In a market that is trending down, leading indicators can help identify overbought situations for selling opportunities.

 With early signals comes the prospect of higher returns and with higher returns comes the reality of greater risk.
 More signals and earlier signals mean that the chances of false signals and whipsaws increase.
 False signals will increase the potential for losses.
 Whipsaws can generate commissions that can eat away profits and test trading stamina.